 IV.
 The European Challenge: Globalization and Glocalization

-The process of globalization involves consideration for glocalization too,
+The process of globalization involves consideration for

-^{21.} The Translation Center of Beijing Longquan Monastery completed he English translation of Xinyang yu duihua with the title Cultural Pluralism and Interfaith Dialogue.
-This quotation is on p.110.
+35 The Translation Center of Beijing Longquan Monastery completed the English translation of Xinyang yu duihua with the title Cultural Pluralism and Interfaith Dialogue.
+This quotation is on p111-115.